rushfive/RunInfoBuilder/README.md

 The following methods are provided:

 __`BuildHooks SetOnStartBuild(Action<string[]> onStartCallback)`__

 Set a callback that receives the program arguments as it's single argument.
 This is invoked as the very first thing, immediately after the builder's `Build(args)` method is called.

-_Hooks are kind of an experimental feature for now, I can't gauge how useful it really is.
-Mainly because I'd like this library to focus primarily on parsing program arguments, and drawing a boundary between that and allowing for too much app specific code to be injected in._
+_Hooks are kind of an experimental thing for now, I can't gauge how useful it really is.
+Mainly because I'd like this library to focus primarily on parsing program arguments (drawing a boundary between that and allowing for too much app specific code to be injected in)._

 ---